duxsco/gentoo-installation/docs/bootup_setup.md

     > Please read the FAQ for more information: https://github.com/Foxboron/sbctl/wiki/FAQ#option-rom

 In order to add your custom keys, "setup mode" must have been enabled in your "UEFI Firmware Settings" before booting into SystemRescue.
-But, you can [install secure boot files later on](/post-boot_configuration/#122-secure-boot-setup) if you missed enabling "setup mode".
-In the following, however, you have to generate secure boot files either way.

 Install "app-crypt/sbctl":